Yodefan Side Effects

 Generic Name: potassium iodide

-Note: This document contains side effect information about potassium iodide.
-Some of the dosage forms listed on this page may not apply to the brand name Yodefan.
+Note: This page contains side effects data for the generic drug potassium iodide.
+It is possible that some of the dosage forms included below may not apply to the brand name Yodefan.

 For the Consumer

 Applies to potassium iodide: oral solution, oral syrup

 As well as its needed effects, potassium iodide (the active ingredient contained in Yodefan) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking potassium iodide, check with your doctor or nurse as soon as possible:Less common

 - joint pain

 - swelling of arms, face, legs, lips, tongue, and/or throat